 - the employer must be satisfied that the apprentice is consistently working at or above the level set out in the standard.
 To ensure this, the apprentice must attend a formal meeting with their employer to complete the gateway readiness report. - the apprentice must have completed the log of all training, learning and workshops they have attended.
-The log will typically include one piece of evidence for each to cover each one of the required standards. - the apprentice must have completed a project portfolio to evidence completion of an improvement project(s) - the apprentice must have achieved level 2 English and mathematics - the above must be completed, the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 2-month end-point assessment window.
+The log will typically include one piece of evidence for each to cover each one of the required standards. - the apprentice must have completed a project portfolio to evidence completion of an improvement project(s) - the apprentice must have achieved level 2 English and mathematics.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - the above must be completed, the apprentice and the employer should then engage with Highfield to agree a plan and schedule for each assessment activity to ensure all components can be completed within a 2-month end-point assessment window.
 Further information about the gateway process is covered later in this kit.